hamhamburger/EasyWindowSnapper/readme.md

 # Known Issues

 - Rarely, the Forward/Back button may stick when repeatedly adjusting the window ratio.
 Pressing the stuck button fixes it.

-- Some windows may stay visible in the overview after closing, such as the default Windows mail app.

 - Clicks may become unresponsive, a bug from previous versions.
 Press Ctrl+Alt+Delete to resolve.